Software Publishing Business License in Dubai

 Free zone status amplifies this advantage further.
 Businesses licensed at Dubai South operate within a regulatory environment designed for international trade, with streamlined customs procedures, reduced bureaucratic friction, and access to a growing ecosystem of technology-focused companies.
 For software publishers, this translates into faster market entry and a credible base from which to serve regional clients.

-In practical terms, a holder of this licence may develop, package, market, and distribute software commercially, whether through physical media, digital download platforms, or subscription-based online delivery.
-The licence sits within the ICT category and is issued as a Business Licence by Dubai South Business Hub Free Zone.
+In practical terms, a holder of this license may develop, package, market, and distribute software commercially, whether through physical media, digital download platforms, or subscription-based online delivery.
+The license sits within the ICT category and is issued as a Business License by Dubai South Business Hub Free Zone.

-This licence is well suited to a broad range of technology entrepreneurs and businesses, including:
+This license is well suited to a broad range of technology entrepreneurs and businesses, including:

 Independent software vendors (ISVs) bringing packaged applications to market